panzerdp/dmitripavlutin.com/content/posts/046-function-parameters/index.md

 `{ name = 'Unknown' } = {}` defaults to an empty object.

-You can use all the power of combining the destructuring.
-For example, let's use the object and array destructuring:
+You can use all the power of combining the different types of destructuring.
+For example, let's use the object and array destructuring on the same parameter:

 ```javascript
 function greeFirstPerson([{ name }]) {